Cranberry Orange Bread

 2. Chop the cranberries and walnuts.
 Chopping the cranberries reduces the massive tart scare you might experience biting into a full cranberry (regardless of whether it’s cooked!).
 And chopping the walnuts just gives a nutty flavor in every bite.

-3. Coat the cranberries and walnuts with the dry mixture before adding the wet ingredients.
+3. Coat the cranberries and walnuts with the dry mixture to keep them from sinking in your cranberry orange bread before adding the wet ingredients.
 This is great to ensure that they don’t all fall to the bottom of the pan after baking.

 4. Cover the bread loosely with aluminum foil halfway through baking.
 This is only necessary if you notice the top is getting too brown before the bread bakes through.